gk646/cxstructs/README.md

 - **Performance**
     - every cxstruct is natively implemented (*no adapters*) at the *lowest* level
 - **Custom Allocator**
-    - with `#define CX_ALLOC` allows cxstructs to use the faster custom pool-allocator
+    - per default uses the faster CXPoolAllocator
+    - can be disabled individually via the last template option `cstruct<int,false>`
 - **Standard Interface**
     - *cxstructs* follow a similar interface to stl containers
     - but each *cxstruct* has added utility methods